b000ster/memory-game/README.md

 ---

+📝 License
+MIT License — open source and free to use!

+---

 > *Thanks for visiting and playing!
 If you have suggestions or want to collaborate, feel free to reach out.*